syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### dataSource `array`
 {:#members:datasource}

-Collection of data or hierarchical data to represent in gantt
+Collection of data or hierarchical data to represent in Gantt

 #### Default Value: